allantargino/BotIntegrationWithQnA-LUIS/README.md

     }
 }
 ```
-I ditched all the complexity that lies within this method to simply ask if the QnA Service has an anwer for me or not.
-By default, when a QnA Service doesn't find an answer on its knowledge base it returns a "No good match found in the KB" message and since I dropped to confidence threshold to 0 that means I'll always get this answer if my bot is not completely confident on an answer.
+The original code from this method is more complex but for this example it is ok to simply ask if the QnA Service has an anwer or not.
+By default, when a QnA Service doesn't find an answer on its knowledge base it returns a "No good match found in the KB" message and since confidence threshold is dropped to 0 that means the bot will always get this answer if my QnA is not completely confident.
-If my bot has an answer then my boolean <b>foundResultInQnA</b> gets a TRUE value and the QnAMakerDialog will spost the answer straight to my user.
-If my QnA Service did not had an answer on his knowledge base then the boolean <b>foundResultInQnA</b> will get a false value and no answer to the user will be written (for now).
+If the bot has an answer then the boolean <b>foundResultInQnA</b> gets a TRUE value and the QnAMakerDialog will spost the answer straight to the user.
+If the QnA Service did not have an answer on his knowledge base then the boolean <b>foundResultInQnA</b> will get a false value and no answer to the user will be written (for now).
 >NOTE.
 For this scenario, ditching the confidence threshold to 0 is fine but you might want to play with some different values and take different approaches depending on the bot you are writing.

 ```csharp